 Certain lots shipped to Cisco are affected with a quality issue.
 During the manufacturing process, a problem with a plasma cleaner caused a percentage of products to develop intermetallic crack (IMC) at the interface between the Ball Grid Array (BGA) ball and package pad.
 The IMC is not isolated to a specific pin and can result in an open circuit on any pin.

 Failure rate projection is up to 3% in the first 6 months of use.
 There is a 3% chance of data corruption if a failure occurs due to the described issue.

 In most cases, the 1064E controller from this defective batch/lot will not be functional, and there will be premature failure(s).

 Replace the affected hardware.
-Please follow instructions in the How to Identify Hardware Levels section to determine if you have an affected RAID Controller mezzanine card or B200 M2 blade server.
-Use the form below to submit an order for your replacement.
-The serial number of the affected RAID controller mezzanine card or B200 M2 blade server is required on the order form.
+Follow the instructions in the How to Identify Hardware Levels section to determine if you have an affected RAID Controller mezzanine card or B200 M2 blade server.
+Contact Cisco Technical Support if you require hardware replacement due to this issue.

 How To Identify Hardware Levels